firebase/firebase-cpp-sdk/release_build_files/readme.md

 ## Release Notes
 ### Upcoming Release
 -   Changes
-    - General (Desktop): Fixed a crash loading google-services.json and google-services-desktop.json files from paths with international characters on Windows.
+    - General (Desktop): Fixed an error loading google-services.json and google-services-desktop.json from paths with international characters on Windows.
     - Auth (Android): Fixed an issue where VerifyPhoneNumber's internal builder failed to create PhoneAuthOptions with certain compiler settings.
     - Auth (iOS): Fixed an issue where functions that return AuthResult